IncepT01/WoW-AH-Scanner/README.md

-# World of Warcraft Auction House Arbitrage Analyzer
+# World of Warcraft Auction House Analyzer

 A Spring Boot application that analyzes auction house data across all World of Warcraft realms and regions using Blizzard’s official API.